Applying to Texas Wesleyan is simple and easy. Don’t wait, start your application today.

 We need to see a transcript from every college or university you've ever attended.
 In many cases, you can order your transcripts online.
 All transcripts should be submitted to:

 Texas Wesleyan University

 Your resume or CV should detail your professional qualifications for the program.
 It can be uploaded within the application or in the self-service center.

-Your essay needs to be a minimum of two pages, double-spaced and answer the question, "Describe your strengths and purpose for pursuing a Master’s degree."
+Your essay needs to be a minimum of two pages, double-spaced and answer the question, "Describe your strengths and purpose for pursuing a Master’s degree in Counseling."
 It can be uploaded within the application or in the self-service center.

 Background checks are not required for admission.
 However, students with the intent to practice as a therapist or counselor in the state of Texas, must complete post-graduate requirements outlined by the Texas Board of Examiners of Professional Counselors (LPC) or Marriage & Family Therapist (LMFT) and a criminal history background check.